SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintA/us008/01.requirements-engineering/Readme.md

-# US006 - Create a Task
+# US008 - Overhauling of vehicles

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As an organization employee, I want to create a new task in order to be further published.
+As a Fleet Manager I intend to list the vehicles that need overhauling.

 ### 1.2.
 Customer Specifications and Clarifications